jonas-be/dotfiles/README.md

  - ``sudo dnf install dunst``

 ### Grim and Slurp
-Used to make screenshots, with area selector
+Used to take screenshots with an area selector
  - ``sudo dnf install slurp``
  - ``sudo dnf install grim``